Academic Summer Institute

 American Government 107

 This course is an incisive presentation of the development and structure of the American system of government that makes use of both historical and contemporary resources.
-The course examines political behavior, political institutions, and public policy, and how economic arrangements and cultural values shape these.
+The course examines political behavior, political institutions, and public policy, and how economic arrangements and cultural values are shaped.
 The survey of the American political system is followed by comparative studies of other political systems.

 Physical Education 700

-The class consists of 30 hours of classroom instruction, 6 hours of behind-the-wheel instruction, and 6 hours of in-car observation.
+The class consists of 30 hours of classroom instruction, six hours of behind-the-wheel instruction, and six hours of in-car observation.
 The behind-the-wheel portion generally groups two students together for two hours of in-car instruction.
 Each student spends one hour driving and the other observing.
+Our goal is to instill a desire and ability for students to become competent and safe drivers.

 Students must be at least 15 years old by the end of the session.